 Meaning and History

-Throughout its century-long history, Leica has demonstrated remarkable consistency in its choice of logos.
+Throughout its century-long history, Leica has demonstrated remarkable consistency in its logo choices.
 The emphasis is on the inscription, which resembles a camera.
 Its font has not changed throughout the brand’s history.
 The clever use of film loops has made the emblem memorable.
 In later designs, the central element was placed on various backgrounds, with changes to the thickness and color of the letters reflecting different periods in the company’s life.

 What is Leica?

 Leica is a historic German company that produces professional premium-segment cameras and accessories for photography.
-Among its famous product lines are the M, Q, SL cameras and Summicron, APO-Telyt, Noctilux lenses.
+Among its famous product lines are the M, Q, and SL cameras, and the Summicron, APO-Telyt, and Noctilux lenses.
 The company also manufactures scopes, binoculars, and microscopes.
 The company’s revenue amounts to 408 million euros.

 1927 – 1935